Comic Book: Archie Comics' Sonic the Hedgehog aka: Sonicthe Hedgehog

 Universe Compendium: The Complete Sonic Comic Encyclopedia.
 While having minor flaws, the Encyclopedia is likely the best way to get acquainted with the comic's setting and history.
 Not surprisingly for a comic going over 200 issues, the Encyclopedia is dense with information.

-Applies to Geoffrey as well.
+Geoffrey as well.
 He admitted in court that he purposefully avoided warning King Max about Robotnik before his original takeover.
 By passing up an opportunity like that, he became partially responsible for almost everything in the book up to this point, including his wife's death.
 His actions may have led to Silver's disaster as well: if he hadn't stolen the purple Chaos Emerald for Naugus, the Freedom Fighters might've used its power to repel Eggman's attack without losing Sally.
-Since she was roboticized, her team has broken up and according to Silver, his disaster started in the arctic, where Sally is currently...
+Since she was roboticized, her team has broken up and according to Silver, his disaster started in the arctic, where Sally was before the crossover...

 The characters also had a bit of a habit of saying each others' full names for the longest time, and they still do this from time to time.
 It was actually a tradition to introduce Sonic the Hedgehog in this way, using the logo in a speech bubble in the early days.